aaron18072002/notes/english.md

 -- Một số cách sử dụng giới từ:

---- ON for days and date, AT for specific time, IN for period of time, FOR indicate the duration of time, DURING indicate events happening at the same time.
+--- ON for days and date, SINCE - AT for specific time, IN for period of time ( khoảng thời gian như năm, tháng, mùa ), FOR indicate the duration of time, DURING indicate events happening at the same time.

 --- By: Use for express cause and manner ( nguyên nhân và cách thức ).